USA Banner

 Funding Availability

-Section 5310 funds are available to the states during the fiscal year of apportionment plus two additional years (total of three years).
+Section 5310 funds are available to the states and designated recipients during the fiscal year of apportionment plus two additional years (total of three years).

 Allocation of Funding

-Section 5310 funds are apportioned among the states by a formula which is based on the number of seniors and people with disabilities in each state according to the latest available U.S. Census data.
+Section 5310 funds are apportioned among the states and designated recipients by a formula which is based on the number of older adults and people with disabilities in each state according to the latest available U.S. Census data.

 Match